dwcowan/RegClassifier/docs/identifier_registry.md

 To document a new identifier:

-1. Locate the appropriate table (Classes, Functions, Variables, etc.).
+1. Locate the appropriate table (Classes, Class Properties, Class Methods, Functions, Variables, etc.).
 2. Add a row filling in every column for that section.
 3. Reference related files or tests when relevant.
 4. Ensure the name follows the conventions above.